FrictionBand/frictionband.github.io/src/pages/special/home.md

 ---
 # Latest

-## See you at Elämän Lähde

-We're playing a mini-gig on 30.11. in Lapinlahti Lähti.
-The multi-generational city event features RockHubs neighborhood bands who are enthusiastic about the music hobby and connect generations.
-Friction will join as invited artists.
-Free entry, see you there at 16:00.

 ## Thank you Kekri 2024!

-We were honored to once again be part of the amazing Viaporin Kekri Festival this year on 2.11.2024!
+We were honored to once again be part of the amazing Viaporin Kekri Festival this year!

 ![](/media/site/kekri24/DSCF7704.jpg)